 The 2012 Joint Study on Aviation Capacity in the Sydney Region (the Joint Study) identified growing airport capacity constraints in the Sydney Basin (Department of Infrastructure and Transport, 2012).
-The Joint Study found that while Sydney (Kingsford Smith) Airport would remain an important airport for the Greater Sydney region and Australia, it would be unable to meet the increasing demand in the Sydney Basin and an additional airport would be required by around 2030 (Department of Infrastructure and Transport, 2012).
+The Joint Study found that while Sydney (Kingsford Smith) Airport would remain an important airport for the Sydney Basin and Australia, it would be unable to meet the increasing demand in the Sydney Basin and an additional airport would be required by around 2030 (Department of Infrastructure and Transport, 2012).
 The Joint Study found that without significant additional aviation capacity in the Sydney Basin, the domestic airline sector would become increasingly constrained and new services from international markets could not be accommodated (Department of Infrastructure and Transport, 2012).

 The physical constraints at Sydney (Kingsford Smith) Airport limits the ability to handle further passenger growth.
+Any further extension to Sydney Airport is limited by existing urban development, Botany Bay, Port Botany and the Cooks River.
+Further, the size of the airport site limits the ability for any significant upgrade or reconfiguration of the runways, taxiways and apron systems that would be required to respond to aviation demand.
 These limitations are apparent at peak times and are likely to become more noticeable in the future.
 Demand for aviation services in the Sydney region is forecast to double from 2015 to 2035 (Department of Infrastructure and Transport, 2012).
 Even if operational restrictions were removed at Sydney (Kingsford Smith) Airport, it could not meet Sydney's long term aviation needs (Department of Infrastructure and Transport, 2012).

-There is expected to be an increase in the demand for aviation services to meet the needs of population growth, as well as the growth in business activities, generally within the greater Sydney region.
+There is expected to be an increase in the demand for aviation services to meet the needs of population growth, as well as the growth in business activities, generally within the Sydney Basin.
 There are several key industries in the area that depend on air transport services.

 The Commonwealth-owned land at Badgerys Creek was selected as the site for the proposed airport after extensive investigation of a range of location options between the Central Coast and Wollongong.
 Among a range of other considerations, Badgerys Creek was chosen as the preferred site due to its proximity to the predicted growing aviation demand within Western Sydney, as well as other factors such as its proximity to road and potential rail transport links, and the existing planning controls on surrounding lands.
-It was also found to provide additional benefits such as offering the potential for increased employment and economic opportunities for the Western Sydney community and to be a catalyst for much needed supply of housing.
+It was also found to provide additional benefits such as offering the potential for increased employment and economic opportunities for the Western Sydney community and to be a catalyst for the much needed supply of housing.